waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Data Management as Priority:** Data management (WKG, Map Markers, Notepad) is the highest priority action, to be performed in the same turn a discovery is made, overriding any other planned action.
 Deferring these tasks leads to hallucinations and wasted turns.
 - **Tool Reliability:** I must ensure my custom tools are flawless.
 When a tool fails, I must immediately redefine it with a more robust script.
 - **Goal Flexibility:** I must be willing to abandon a failing strategy and explore alternatives when progress stalls, rather than becoming fixated on a single approach.
 The Farfetch'd puzzle is a key example; my long-distance pathing was a flawed strategy due to random encounters resetting the puzzle state.
 - **Tile Documentation:** The 'unknown' tile type represents a placeholder for tiles that have not been fully implemented in the game's code, but are still present on the map.
-They are impassable and function as walls.
+They are **traversable** and function as floor tiles.

 ### Farfetch'd Puzzle Test Log
 - **Test 1:** Stepped on twig at (15, 27) while Farfetch'd was at (15, 25) facing down.